 Exhibitors seeking special consideration for early move-in should submit requests in writing to Jason Stanforth (email@example.com), senior operations manager at GES Exposition Services.
 Do not make plans for early move-in until GES approves the request and confirms a date and time for move-in.

-Please note that after 4:30 pm, Pacific Time, the official closing of setup on move-in days, anyone exiting the exhibit hall will not be allowed to reenter until the following day, even if permission has been granted to work later.
+Please note that after 4:30 pm, Eastern Time, the official closing of setup on move-in days, anyone exiting the exhibit hall will not be allowed to re-enter until the following day, even if permission has been granted to work later.

 In the event any exhibit is not fully assembled and operational by the posted time, HAI reserves the right to remove all exhibit material and repossess all rights to the exhibit space.
 The exhibitor will not be entitled to any refund for such space.
 HAI assumes no responsibility for items removed from unoccupied booths.
 Absolutely no helicopters are to be moved into the aisles until the aisle carpet has been rolled up.
-Exhibits may not be dismantled before 4:00 pm, Pacific Time, on the final day of the show.
+Exhibits may not be dismantled before 4:00 pm, Eastern Time, on the final day of the show.
 Early dismantling may result in a fine and ineligibility for future lottery drawings.

 No one under the age of 18 is allowed on the show floor during move-in/move-out times.
 No exceptions.